rpajanssen/java-triangle/exception-handling/before/README.md

 - We now pull in lower abstraction level dependencies into this higher abstraction level class.
 - We run the risk of creating circular dependencies between the high/low level classes.

-## 7. Catching very abstract generic exceptions
+## 7. Catching abstract generic exceptions

 An example is given in the PersonCrudResource in the method: _allPersons()_.